IBM/openapi-to-graphql/README.md

 ## Development

 OpenAPI-to-GraphQL is written in [TypeScript](http://www.typescriptlang.org/).
 Within each of OpenAPI-to-GraphQL's packages, all source code is contained in the `src` folder.
-Use `npm run build` or `npm test` to transpile the source files into the final library in the `lib` folder.
-Entry-point for the library is `index.js` in `lib`.
+Use `yarn build` or `yarn test` to transpile the source files into the final library in the `dist` folder.
+Entry-point for the library is `index.js` in `dist`.

 ## Research